Suraj151/esp8266-framework/README.md

 SSH attaches its session as soon as user auth succeeds, so authorisation state is anchored to the channel rather than to whichever command runs first.

-#### 6.2.19 `MdnsServiceProvider` — `__mdns_service`
+#### 6.2.20 `MdnsServiceProvider` — `__mdns_service`

 The responder from [§2.4.2](#242-mdns-and-dns-sd), running as an ordinary service on raw lwIP UDP.
 It derives the hostname from the MAC, writes `/etc/hostname`, joins the multicast group when the station gets an IP, and advertises whichever servers this build is running.
 Responses bundle PTR, SRV, TXT and A so a single query gets everything it needs. `service status MDNS` shows what it is announcing.

-Holding both the address and the name also makes it the right owner of HTTPS certificate provisioning: with `ENABLE_SERVER_TLS_CERT_GENERATION_AT_RUNTIME` it schedules `ensureServerCert` for `<hostname>.local` plus the IP, one queued job at a time, dropped again if the service stops ([§6.2.16](#6216-tls-no-provider-transport-hookup--cert-provisioning)).
+Holding both the address and the name also makes it the right owner of HTTPS certificate provisioning: with `ENABLE_SERVER_TLS_CERT_GENERATION_AT_RUNTIME` it schedules `ensureServerCert` for `<hostname>.local` plus the IP, one queued job at a time, dropped again if the service stops ([§6.2.17](#6217-tls-no-provider-transport-hookup--cert-provisioning)).

 ### 6.3 Init order

 The orchestrator starts services in a deliberate order:

 ```
+   1  time            the clock, before anything that stamps a line with it
-   1  database        every other service may need persisted config
+   2  database        every other service may need persisted config
-   2  serial          gives boot messages somewhere to go
+   3  serial          gives boot messages somewhere to go
-   3  wifi            brings the network up
+   4  wifi            brings the network up
-   4  ota             may pre-empt the rest of startup if an update is queued
+   5  ota             may pre-empt the rest of startup if an update is queued
-   5  gpio            can raise alerts once http and email exist
+   6  gpio            can raise alerts once http and email exist
-   6  mqtt            may publish boot status
+   7  mqtt            may publish boot status
-   7  email           used by gpio events
+   8  email           used by gpio events
-   8  factory reset   last of the always-on set, so every listener is registered
+   9  factory reset   last of the always-on set, so every listener is registered
-   9  device iot      needs MQTT up
+  10  device iot      needs MQTT up
-  10  auth            gates everything the CLI and portal expose
+  11  auth            gates everything the CLI and portal expose
-  11  storage         filesystem up — SSH depends on it
+  12  storage         filesystem up — SSH depends on it
-  12  web server      needs auth and storage
+  13  web server      needs auth and storage
-  13  telnet, ssh     need network, storage and the CLI
+  14  telnet, ssh     need network, storage and the CLI
-  14  cmd             last, so `service` sees a complete list
+  15  cmd             last, so `service` sees a complete list
 ```

 Two things follow from that.
 A service started later may call into one started earlier; the reverse is not defined.
 And a service that needs another one in its *constructor* is relying on static-init order — move the lookup into `initService`.